Marijuana Addiction Treatment Center in Randolph, NJ

 If someone experiences severe discomfort or adverse side effects, seeking medical attention is recommended.
 Education about responsible use and staying informed about the effects of marijuana are key elements in promoting a safe and positive relationship with the substance.

-Side Effects of Marijuana Use
+The Long & Short Term Side Effects of Marijuana Use

 Physical Side Effects